ZhengYebing/hello-world/README.md

 # hello-world
-This is a real world
+This is a real world,with only two people, one action, one resualt and rands